State Guide

 • Looking for county clerk records — Connecticut has no county government and therefore no county clerks.
 Property and land records are at the town clerk level; court records are at the state judicial branch level.

-• Overlooking New York records for Fairfield County residents — Greenwich, Stamford, Norwalk, and Westport are all major commuter towns whose residents frequently have court or financial records in New York state.
+• Overlooking New York records for Fairfield County residents — Greenwich, Stamford, Norwalk, and Westport residents frequently have court or financial records in New York state.

 Connecticut quick facts